Maine Capitol Police chief apologizes for social media posts

 “He has assured us of his commitment to upholding his duties and responsibilities, regardless of any personal beliefs,” the statement read.
 “We are troubled and concerned by what we have read and have asked that the matter be reviewed through existing personnel process to determine whether any state policies were violated.”

+“It’s important that Maine people, lawmakers and state house employees have confidence in the ability of Capitol Police and Chief Gauvin to do their job and keep people safe,” their statement read.
+“This is especially true given the violence we saw unfold on the steps of our nation’s Capitol last week and the escalation of demonstrations throughout the country.”

+“Should these professionals be unable to maintain public trust, ” the statement continued, “they should tender their resignations.”

-Gauvin has been chief of the Capitol Police, which is responsible for security at Maine’s State House and other state office buildings, since 2006.
+Gauvin has been chief of the Capitol Police since 2006.
+The 13-officer force is responsible for security at Maine’s State House and other state office buildings.

-State houses have increasingly been seen as targets by right-wing extremist groups, as well as those supportive of Trump have and who embraced the false claim the November election was stolen.
-Some protests are planned for this weekened at state houses across the country.
+State houses have increasingly been seen as targets by right-wing extremist groups, as well as those that support Trump and have embraced the false claim the November election was stolen.
+Some protests are planned at state houses across the country this weekend.

 Under Mills’ tenure, there have been protests outside the State House against some of the restrictions she has adopted during the pandemic, including wearing masks in public settings.